 C637:2011 Mobile Premium Services (MPS) Code

-This Code is an amendment to the registered Mobile Premium Services (MPS) Industry Code (C637:2011).
+This Code is a Variation of the registered Mobile Premium Services (MPS) Industry Code (C637:2011).

 This Code contains service provider rules about: